 - Wait until the timer counts down to 0.

 - You will receive a “Round Started” notification.
 Pairings are generated, in-game timers start ticking, and players may begin.

 - In the “Rounds Info” popup, click the play button to open your game.
 You may also open your game from the online lobby of the tournament screen.

 - Play your game.
 The games are timed.
-Each player has their own timer with 30 minutes on it.
+Each player has their own timer with 25 minutes on it.
 If your timer reaches 0, you lose that game.
 If it’s your turn to make a move and you don’t for 4 whole minutes, a separate move timer will appear in red and count down for an additional 1 minute.
 If you don’t make a move by then, you lose.
-In Dark Draft, each player has their own 5-minute timer during the draft portion and 30-minute timers during the gameplay portion.

 - When the game ends, you’ll be presented with a win/loss screen.
 Click anywhere to return to the Tournaments Table screen.

-- When all games in the current round are completed, you will receive a “Round starts in 1 minute” notification in the app.
-The next round will start in exactly 1 minute, whether you’re ready or not.
+- When all games in the current round are completed, you will receive a “Round completed” notification in the app.
+Then, the next round will start after 2 minutes, whether you’re ready or not.
 You will also receive a “Round starts in 1 minute” notification in the app.
 Then, the next round will start after 1 minute.